mxhulab/cryosieve/README.md

 For manually re-estimating poses with CryoSPARC, particles must be imported using CryoSPARC’s `import particle stack` job.
 This importation is from the `_iter{n}.star` file, which contains particles remaining after the n-th sieving iteration.
 Subsequently, the process involves conducting sequential `ab-initio` jobs, followed by either `homogeneous refinement` or `non-uniform refinement` jobs.

 Alternatively, users can utilize the `cryosieve_auto_cryosparc.py` script, available in this repository, to circumvent the labor-intensive manual operations in CryoSPARC.
 The prerequisite for executing the `cryosieve_auto_cryosparc.py` script is the loading of CryoSPARC’s environment variables.
 This can be accomplished by executing the command `eval $(cryosparcm env)` in the shell.
 The successful loading of this environment can be verified by using the `which python` command.
 Upon successful execution, this command should point to a Python interpreter located within CryoSPARC’s installation path.
 Utilizing this Python interpreter, users can execute the `cryosieve_auto_cryosparc.py` script to automatically and sequentially carry out `import particle stack`, `ab-initio`, `homogenous refinement`, and `non-uniform refinement` jobs.
 These operations are performed for each particle stack listed in a sheet, which is provided as an argument to the `cryosieve_auto_cryosparc.py` script.
+This script is also capable of automatically generating a summary of resolution and B-factor after executing refinement in CryoSPARC.
 For a detailed explanation of each `cryosieve_auto_cryosparc.py` option, please refer to the following section [Options/Arguments of `cryosieve_auto_cryosparc.py`](#cryosieve_auto_cryosparc).

 # Options/Arguments of `cryosive-core`, `cryosieve` and `cryosieve_auto_cryosparc.py`